Antiz96/antiz.fr/content/_index.md

 My name is Robin Candau (also known as Antiz).
 I'm a french Linux system & DevOps engineer passionate about skateboarding, music, cycling and, obviously, Linux!

-This website serves as a central place to get general & contact info about me, as well as writing some [blog posts](https://antiz.fr/blog/) when I feel like it.
+This website serves as a central place to share general information about me and my work, as well as publishing some [blog posts](https://antiz.fr/blog/) when I feel like it.

 ## Projects

-As a general open source enthusiast, I contribute to many open source projects and I’m always willing to help, share and learn in the process!
+As an open source enthusiast, I contribute to many open source projects and I’m always willing to help, share and learn in the process!
 The main projects I actively contribute to are:

 ### Arch Linux